ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/11 Understanding profiler events and calculating storage IOPS part 11.md

 ### Video Timeline
 --------------
 0:00 - 24:06// set up a TRACE to understand problematic query or stored procedure.
-24:08 - // Scenario: Migration from On-Prem to Azure VM, we need to calcuate the disk parameters like IOPS,Throughput at VM Level. how to calculate?
+24:08 - // Scenario: Migration from On-Prem to Azure VM, we need to calcuate the disk parameters like IOPS,Throughput at On-Prem Level, so that we can match the IOP,throughput on Azure VM. how to calculate?

 ### 0:00 - 24:08// set up a TRACE to understand problematic query or stored procedure.